phansch/mini_rfc_for_cargo_lint_configuration/README.md

 information passed from Cargo to rustc?
 Should we pass a json file with lint level definition locations to rustc everytime cargo invokes rustc?

-## TODO text

-Things that still need work or aren't even included in the text, yet:

-1. How much of an issue is errors for unknown lints?
-My feeling is that it should be OK, but it does set a floor for the minimum supported rustc for something that is not really critical.

-## Unresolved Questions
+### Diagnostics for unknown lints reporting

-1. There is currently no good way to detect whether a lint is known or not: all configured lints are passed to rustc directly, which throws an error if the lint isn't known.
+There is currently no good way to detect whether a lint is known or not: all configured lints are passed to rustc directly, which throws an error if the lint isn't known.
 Ideally, Cargo would issue a warning instead that includes the line number in the configuration file.
-1. The lint level definition location needs to be passed from the Cargo.toml to rustc somehow, so that rustc can emit the correct lint level definition location in the diagnostics.

 ## Before publishing on IRLO